Contact information

 Researcher

-I am an epidemiologist and pharmacist, with my research primarily focusing on the surveillance of infectious diseases in England and the evaluation of vaccine uptake, efficacy and safety.
-I currently use primary care data from the Oxford-Royal College of General Practitioners Research and Surveillance Centre (Oxford-RCGP RSC), which collects data from more than 1900 practices across England and Wales, to evaluate the trend of respiratory infectious disease in the UK.
-I am also experienced in using primary care data from Clinical Practice Research Datalink (CPRD) and its linked external databases.
+I primarily use data from the Oxford-Royal College of General Practitioners Research and Surveillance Centre (Oxford-RCGP RSC), which collects routinely recorded primary care data from over 2,000 practices across England and Wales.
+Using these data, I study trends in respiratory infectious diseases and their treatment in the UK.
+I also have extensive experience working with Clinical Practice Research Datalink (CPRD) data and its linked databases.

 Prior to joining the University of Oxford, I completed my PhD in pharmacoepidemiology at the University of Manchester, focusing on the safety of gabapentinoids in patients with chronic non-cancer pain in primary care.
 I earned a Master's degree in Clinical Pharmacy from Peking University, specialising in endocrinology, and a Bachelor's degree in Pharmaceutical Science from Sun Yat-Sen University.